F5EMEA/oltra/use-cases/cis-examples/cis-crd/VirtualServer/TLS-Termination/README.md

 ```

 ## Re-Encrypt TLS Termination
 This section demonstrates how to configure VirtualServer with re-encrypt TLS termination.
+Please notice that the pod listens on port `8443` that runs on top of SSL.
 For this configuration we will need 2 custom resources; TLSProfile and VirtualServer.
 Please find the yaml examples below

 Eg: re-encrypt-tls.yml / re-encrypt-vs.yml